0x384c0/scripts/other/KCS2_playlist/README.md

 * output will be `kcs2_bgm_playlist.m3u`

 ## Todo
-* create GitHub Action to automate these actions
+* create GitHub Action to automate playlist generation
 * use [selenium](https://www.selenium.dev/) to get titles from wiki
 * publish generated playlist as release attachment